andriichyzh/node-js-advanced-training/lessons/18-nodejs-services-recommendations/materials.md

  - The code for services makes no distinction between local and third party services
  - Try use most lightware patterns for work with external services (eg Repository)
  - Handle “disconnect” events and set “isDisconnected” flag
- - Use retry for connections and requests to external services (retry time with exponential backoff, see [link](https://www.npmjs.com/package/retry))
+ - Use retry for connections and requests to external services (retry time with `exponential backoff`, see [link](https://www.npmjs.com/package/retry))
  - Reduce use of async initialization of clients of external services

 ## Domain Logic